cris96spa/python-repo-template/README.md

 # Python Repository Template

 The ultimate 2025 Python repository template.
+Simple, fast, customizable, and ready to use.

 ## 🎯 Core Features